Turkey's new finance chief faces credibility battle with markets

 Saglam said Albayrak had indicated he would refrain from commenting on a daily basis on monetary policy and foreign exchange matters.

-Instead, he has emphasized longer-term goals aimed at taming inflation while maintaining growth - to the frustration of some.
+Instead, he has emphasised longer-term goals aimed at taming inflation while maintaining growth - to the frustration of some.

 In his economic presentation last Friday “he was dealing with the right issues” but was still talking about future action, said Guillaume Tresca, senior emerging markets strategist at Credit Agricole.